What to do with injured wild animals

 Another common cause of injuries is birds flying into windows.
 Unfortunately they don’t always see panes of glass but you can help by putting bird of prey silhouettes on the windows.
 If you find a bird that you think has hit a window, it might need veterinary treatment.
 Sometimes though, they are just stunned and can recover on their own, given time.
 If there’s no sign of recovery in a couple of hours or so, then you need to seek help.
 See our capture and boxing advice above.

 Other causes of injury

 Some birds, like swans, can hit power lines because they don’t see them.
-Any bird that has hit a power line will need immediate treatment so call us.
+Any bird that has hit a power line will need immediate treatment from a vet.
 Other animals, such as sheep, can get trapped on wire fences.
 Please make every effort to inform the farmer and if this is not possible, call us..

 Litter can pose a significant problem to wild animals that can get trapped or entangled.
 Sometimes it is a matter of freeing the individual and letting it go back to the wild but in some cases treatment and care is required.
 If this is the case, read our capture and boxing section above.

 Many young animals are handed in to us as ‘orphans’ but many actually haven’t been abandoned at all!
 If you’re worried about a baby animal that seems to be alone read our advice below.

 People often think they have found a baby bat because they don’t realise how small adult bats can be!
 Please do not handle the bat if at all possible, and call the Manx Bat Group on 612067, or us.